The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 The Harvard Journal on Legislation synthesized these findings in February 2025, adding that roughly 60% of total misvaluation stems from measurement error in assessors' models, while the remainder reflects systematic bias that researchers haven't fully explained.

-The pattern extends to who fights back.
-In Berry's Cook County analysis, wealthy North Center saw over 60% of homeowners appeal (41.5% won reductions).
-In lower-income Gage Park, just 5.2% appealed and 2.8% won.
-The appeal system benefits the people already getting the best deal.
+The pattern extends to who actually fights back.
+Berry's Cook County analysis found that in wealthier neighborhoods like North Center, over 60% of homeowners appealed their assessments, and 41.5% won reductions.
+In lower-income Gage Park, just 5.2% appealed, and only 2.8% won.
+The appeal system, in other words, benefits the people who are already getting the best deal.

 51% of homeowners would go out of their way to claim a $5 reimbursement.
 But 78% have never appealed a property tax assessment that could save them $539.

-The gap isn't about rationality.
+The gap between willingness to pursue trivial savings and inaction on substantial savings isn't about rationality.
 It's about visibility and friction.
 Retail refunds are familiar, immediate, and easy.
-Property tax appeals involve unfamiliar terminology, uncertain outcomes, and government bureaucracy.
+Property tax appeals involve unfamiliar terminology, uncertain outcomes, government bureaucracy, and the real (if small) risk of making things worse.

 Statewide, only 2.7% of Georgia parcels were appealed in 2020.
 That's 122,174 appeals out of 4.5 million parcels.
 Metro Atlanta residents were three times more likely to appeal than those in the rest of the state (4.4% vs. 1.5%), and 69% of all appeals came from the 15-county metro area.